restatedev/cdk/README.md

 # Restate CDK support

 AWS Cloud Development Kit (CDK) construct library for deploying [Restate](https://restate.dev) and Restate services on AWS.
-This library helps you when deploying Restate services to AWS Lambda as well as for managing a self-hosted Restate deployments on your own infrastructure.
+This library helps you when deploying Restate services to AWS Lambda as well as for managing self-hosted Restate deployments on your own infrastructure.
 For more information on CDK, please see [Getting started with the AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html).